Buying a Digital Camera

 Guide to Buying Your First Digital Camera or DSLR

-Nowadays, you even get reasonably powerful digital cameras up to 12 megapixels (!!!) in the newer and more expensive mobile phones…and they come in all shapes and sizes.
+You can even get given a cheap digital camera as a free gift for buying something else in some places.
+These days (2018 onwards), you even get reasonably powerful digital cameras up to and beyond 20 megapixels in the newer and more expensive mobile phones.
+They come in all shapes and sizes.

-- Quality – Do you want the camera to last at least a few years and not get damaged by a bit of bashing about?
+Do you want the camera to last at least a few years and not get damaged by a bit of bashing about?
 Then go for quality.
 A titanium or magnesium alloy body, not plastic, something that is quite heavy and feels robust in your hands, you can always feel quality!

-- Features – Do you want reasonable quality video capabilities?
+Do you want reasonable quality video capabilities?
 High Definition Video?
 How big will you want to print the images that come from the camera’s files (how many mega pixels should it have)?
 Will you want to have at least some manual features so you can maybe get a bit creative?
 Or do you just want a simple, easy to use “Point-and-shoot” digital camera?

-I would say that 10-20X digital zoom is acceptable but I have actually seen digital video cameras with 1000X digital zoom, have you ever tried holding a camera steady at these magnifications, even with a tripod…and then check the quality?!!
+I would say that 10-20X digital zoom is acceptable but I have actually seen digital video cameras with 1000X digital zoom.
+Have you ever tried holding a camera steady at these magnifications, even with a tripod…and then check the quality?!!

 Basically, I would suggest that you write down exactly what you want and need from your camera, go to a reputable dealer either online or on the high street and buy a good branded camera that has what you need for your requirements and budget.
 Don’t be swayed by the salesperson into buying more gear than you need.
 Read online reviews that come from people who have actually bought and used the camera.

 Again, when buying a digital camera, I would advise to go for quality here.
-These cameras are a bit more expensive anyway and you will want one that will last andput up with a bit of bashing from your “creative photography” moments (rain etc)!
+These cameras are a bit more expensive anyway and you will want one that will last and put up with a bit of bashing from your “creative photography” moments (rain etc)!

 The BIGGEST thing to consider when buying a digital camera or your new DSLR kit, is to choose your brand loyalty.

-With the way technology is moving, you are much more likely to want to upgrade your camera than your lenses and believe me, it will be a lot cheaper to do so once you really get into this hobby!
-Just one decent lens in my own kit, the Canon EF70-200 2.8L IS USM, cost €2,000 (£1400) alone, but it was worth it.
+With the way technology is moving, you are much more likely to want to upgrade your camera than your lenses.
+Believe me, it will be a lot cheaper to do so once you really get into this hobby!
+Just one decent lens in my own kit, the Canon EF70-200 2.8L IS USM, cost £1600 alone, but it was worth it.

-What is my choice?
 Canon.
-I used to work for Nikon and had a keen preference towards them, I felt that their lenses were the best, but nowadays all my kit is Canon.
-They are currently one (snall) step ahead with technology and their lenses (especially the nice white ones) are incredible!
+I used to work for Nikon and had a keen preference towards them.
+I felt that their lenses were the best, but nowadays all my kit is Canon (and Panasonic for video).
+They are currently one (small) step ahead with technology and their lenses (especially the nice white ones) are incredible!

-Just look at the next major sporting event on television, how many “White” lenses do you see.
+Just look at the next major sporting event on television, how many “white” lenses do you see.
 Only Canon makes white, professional lenses.

-Once again, when you have made your choice of camera, BUY it, ENJOY it andLEARN from it!
-If the sensor (i.e. 8MP of bigger) produces nice, big, high quality prints, why be tempted by the newer, latest upgrades?
+Once again, when you have made your choice of camera, BUY it, ENJOY it and LEARN from it!
+If the sensor (i.e. 16MP or bigger) produces nice, big, high quality prints, why be tempted by the newest, latest upgrades?